Nightwish2710/APCS-thesis-template/README.md

 # APCS-thesis-template

-This is our Overleaf thesis template for our university program APCS.
+This is our Overleaf thesis template for our university program APCS (VNU-HCM).

 We are:
 * Lê Phạm Ngọc Yến: